geoadmin/doc-tech/docs/stac-api/authentication.md

 ## Session Authentication

-Users can browse geodata in the "admin interface", a web-based UI available to selected user.
+Users can browse geodata in the "admin interface", a web-based UI available to selected users.
 Upon successful login, the service issues a session cookie that authenticates subsequent requests from the browser.

 Session authentication is designed specifically for browser-based workflows and may not work with non-browser clients or all API endpoints.